Septem151/Flask_PyJWT/doc/index.rst

 Welcome to Flask_PyJWT's documentation!
 =======================================

-Flast_PyJWT is a flask extension for adding authentication and authorization via JWT tokens.
+`Flask_PyJWT <https://pypi.org/project/flask-pyjwt/>`_ is a flask extension for adding authentication and authorization via JWT tokens.
 Routes can be decorated to require JWT auth or refresh tokens, and can require the presence of additional claims and their values.

 .. toctree::
    :maxdepth: 2